lhw610/lhw610.github.io/_pages/projects.md

 Allen Institute for Cell Science<br />
 *Python-based open source toolkit developed at the Allen Insttitue for Cell Science for 3D segmentation of intracellular structures in fluorescence microscopic image.*

-[Allen Cell Structural Segmenter](https://www.allencell.org/segmenter.html) is powerful tool that can generate and curate training dataset, train deep learning model, and segment structures.
+[Allen Cell Structural Segmenter](https://www.allencell.org/segmenter.html) is powerful tool that can generate and curate training dataset, train deep learning model, and segment structures with trained model.
 Multiple modules and networks that I worked on are integrated into this open source toolkit.
 I developed and packaged deep learning-based cell pair detector by implementing Faster-RCNN.
 This framework is very versatile and can be applied to various types of cell detection tasks.
-I also developed a deep learning based 2D segmentation model for highly complex cell structure segmentation with spatial data augmentation and variant form of DeeplabV3+.
+With spatial data augmentation and variant form of DeeplabV3+, I developed a deep learning based 2D segmentation tool for the highly complex shaped cell structures.

 <img src="/images/segmenter.png"  width="800" height="600">